 1) clean material

-a) plant material – strictly no living material can be brought to the chamber without treatment; seeds have to be treated by heat/freeze treatment (find it in the protocol section); in case adult plant material has to be used, it should be surface sterilised by alcohol and bleach (protocol section)
+a) plant material – strictly no living material can be brought to the chamber without treatment; seeds have to be treated by heat/freeze treatment (find it in the protocol section); seed treatment with bleach solution according to the needs of the user; in case adult plant material has to be used, it should be surface sterilised by alcohol and bleach (protocol section)

-b) soil – either naturally sterile substrate (perlite) or commercial soil treated with biocontrol agents is used (we use bacterial larvicide and/or parasitic nematodes, see protocols); if there’s no risk of side effects, the soil can be heat or γ-sterilised
+b) soil – either naturally sterile substrate (perlite) or commercial soil treated with biocontrol agents is used (we use bacterial larvicide and/or parasitic nematodes, see protocols); all the soil must be autoclaved (material for autoclaving will be provided by the manager)

-c) pots – all pots should be either fresh or well washed with detergent and surface sterilised (e.g. by 70% ethanol or bleach solution)
+c) pots – all pots should be either new or well washed with detergent and surface sterilised (e.g. by 70% ethanol or bleach solution)

-d) utensils, labels, watering cans – the same as with pots; only supplied cans can be used for the watering
+d) utensils, labels, watering cans – the same as with pots; only supplied cans (in the phytotron) can be used for the watering

 e) strictly no storage of material (especially soil and pots) outside the banks, small objects like pens can be stored on the shelf to the left